blondie7575/Apple2BuildPipeline/README.md

    * Supports linking together multiple C and assembly files.
 To add a new file to the project, just create a new *.c or *.s file in the project directory.
    * If you change a header file, the right source files will rebuild automatically.
 Header file dependencies are generated during the build.
    * Supports all cc65 Apple configurations.
 So, if you want to target enhanced Apple //e's running DOS 3.3, knock yourself out.
 Just set the configuration you want in the Makefile and the build will do the right thing to create a disk image for that configuration.
-   * On Mac OS X, Virtual \]\[ will start when you build.
+   * On Mac OS X, Virtual \]\[ will start when you build and the emulator with execute your program.
 This works for all supported cc65 Apple configurations.
+Also, it uses a machine configuration which is stored in the make directory in your project.
+That way, you can modify the machine configuration to be exactly the config you want to test under.
    * The Mac OS X deliverable is now an installer which will create an Xcode project template.
 So, to start a new Apple \]\[ project in Xcode, select File->New->Project.
 Among the iOS and OS X project templates, you will find the "Apple \]\[ Project" option.
 Select that and you will have a new Apple \]\[ project ready to go.

 In order to use this infrastructure from Mac OS X, follow these instructions: